-Figure 67.
-Overall results of the tax gap analysis by customer group, tax type and behavior: the U.K. HMRC example
+Figure 81.
+Overall results of the tax gap analysis by customer group, tax type and behavior: the UK HMRC example

 Introducing a limited random audit program and a regular taxpayer compliance perception survey could help deepen the understanding of the areas and drivers of non-compliance.
-Two additional data collection initiatives would complement the existing gap analysis work.
-First, a more systematic analysis of audit data is needed to determine types of non-compliance.
+Two additional data collection initiatives would be useful or even needed to complement the existing gap analysis work.
+First, a more systematic analysis of audit data to determine types of non-compliance.
 Ideally this would include introducing a random audit approach and conducting a certain (small) percentage of tax audits as random audits instead of risk-based targeted audits (see also below the section on risk analysis).
 Such random audits would be less thorough and in-depth than risk-based audits, but would have a wider scope and assess all kinds of errors and behavioral aspects.
 As a recent IMF research highlights "random audits can be costly, but provide direct intelligence on the nature of noncompliance" (IMF, 2015).
 The SRS tax gap analysis work currently is not even at a stage where findings from regular audits are used as an input into closer examination of the factors contributing to the tax gap.
 SRS management will have to elaborate an approach for strengthening both the capacity and the scope of tax gap analysis.
-Second, the data analysis should be supplemented by an analysis of the reasons for non-compliance, the perception of taxpayers with regard to complying with tax obligations, and the effectiveness of the tax administration in enforcing compliance.
+Second, the data analysis should be supplemented by an analysis of the motives and reasons for non-compliance and the perception of taxpayers with regard to complying with tax obligations and the effectiveness of the tax administration to enforce compliance.
 Such additional perception analysis provides extremely useful information for the strengthening of the compliance management strategy.
-Input into tax gap analysis work through taxpayer perception surveys was first introduced in Australia by the Australian Taxation Office (ATO) in the 1990s; it has now become standard practice in many OECD countries.
-Perception surveys include questions about attitudes towards tax cheating, things that might encourage taxpayers to pay their full share of taxes, and more general questions about the attitude of taxpayers towards risk-taking, law-abiding behavior, and importance or reputation (see, for example Box 10 on the U.S. experience and Box 11 on that of Canada).
+Input into tax gap analysis work through taxpayer perception surveys has first been introduced in Australia by the Australian Taxation Office (ATO) in the 1990s; it has now become standard practice in many OECD countries.
+Perception surveys include questions about the attitude towards tax cheating, things that might motivate or encourage taxpayers to pay their full share of taxes, and more general questions about the attitude of taxpayers towards risk-taking, law-abiding behavior, and importance or reputation (see, for example Box 12 on the U.S. experience and Box 13 on that of Canada).

-Box 9.
+Box 12.
 Examples of a taxpayer feedback survey: the U.S. IRS taxpayer attitude survey